michaelyatco/choredoor/ChoreDoorMaster.md

 * font-size - 36px
 * color - #00ffff

-Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.instructions-number`!
+Refresh the page after each new CSS property is assigned so you can see how each individual value influences your `.instructions-number`.

 Task: Finally, underneath that, create the `.instructions-text` selector, and assign the following properties and values: